aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/week-2-in-progress/index.md

 These gestures can be combined: the hog can jump either left or right when the yo-yo is thrown to the corresponding direction (x and z-axis to enable the throw both forward and diagonal).

-The sensor is attached to the disk(s) of the yoyo.
+The sensor is attached to the disk(s) of the yo-yo.

 In Arduino, the sensor gives 3 numeral values with decimals, both - and + , but I'm not sure about the full range of the data.
 Nevertheless, I think this sensor would provide me with the data to detect the movement needed for this yo-yo controller.